wagtail/wagtail-ai/docs/editor-integration.md

 * Run AI assisted spelling/grammar checks on your content
 * Generate additional content based on what you're writing

+!!! note

+    This is a legacy feature and kept for backwards compatibility.
+In the future, we will use [AI Providers](./ai-providers.md) (instead of backends) to build agent-based features using [django-ai-core](https://github.com/wagtail/django-ai-core).

 ### Adding Your Own Prompts